8 min read

 And here’s where MapR came in: With their first public release in early 2011, MapR made an advance in big data storage options by restoring traditional compatibility along with the scalability of Hadoop.
 MapR was engineered from the ground up to be API compatible with Apache Hadoop but to also be compatible with legacy code including Unix-based systems.

 This combination of scalability with compatibility was possible because MapR does not use HDFS.
-Instead, they engineered a real-time, fully read/write file system, MapR-FS, as the foundation of this Hadoop distribution.
+Instead, they engineered a real-time, fully read/write file system, MapR XD, as the foundation of this Hadoop distribution.
 As a result, compatibility was restored to a highly scalable distributed system, and performance was also improved.
 These changes are illustrated in Figure 3.

 Figure 3: Compatibility was restored to a highly scalable big data system with the development of the MapR Distribution of Apache Hadoop.
 (Illustration based on presentation by Ted Dunning titled “Real-time Hadoop: What an ideal messaging system should bring to Hadoop,” used with permission.)

 The final stage is to continue to move the state of the art upwards and to the right in these diagrams by adding additional functionality.

 MapR initially added functionality to their data platform by developing an integrated NoSQL database called MapR Database.
 The original version of MapR Database was compatible with the Apache HBase API.
 Now, additional functionality has been added via a document-style NoSQL database using a JSON API also integrated into the MapR Platform.